Category Archive: Research

 Limitations

-While IPT provides explanations for many of the cognitive phenomena we encounter during learning and daily life, some limitations still exist.
+While information processing theory provides explanations for many of the cognitive phenomena we encounter during learning and daily life, some limitations still exist.
 For example, IPT faces a supposed “homunculus” problem.
 That is, models of working memory (yes, there are sub theories of IPT to further specify the working memory component) detail a central executive component, which controls the two other components of working memory (see Baddeley, 2003 for more detail).

 But this raises the question—what controls the central executive?
 Herein lies the problem.
 Such models of working memory appear to rely on a homunculus—a small imaginary “being” inside our brains that controls the central executive, which in turn controls the other components of working memory.